 The Why: Chemically, hangxiety is part of a kind of brain chemical rebound effect.
 When you drink, alcohol targets the Gaba (gamma-aminobutyric acid) receptor, which sends chemical messages through the brain and nervous system.
 When alcohol stimulates Gaba receptors, you feel relaxed and cheerful.
 Stop here and you’re probably fine.
 But if you continue to drink, the alcohol will start blocking glutamate, the main brain chemical that causes anxiety.
 This is all fine and good while you’re drunk, but it’s when your body recognizes the imbalance that problems start to occur.
 As you sober up, your body reacts to the alcohol-induced lack of glutamate by overproducing glutamate to make up for the difference.
 The more glutamate in your brain, the more anxious you feel.
 Suddenly, you’ve got a flood of glutamate in your system that can cause acute feelings of anxiety the morning after a night out.
 This chemical process is the same for everyone, but Hangxiety can be worse for some than others.
 If you suffer from particularly bad hangxiety, it may just be an aspect of your personality.
 The Psychopharmacology and Addiction Research Centre at the University of Exeter in the UK conducted a study to find out if a correlation existed between introverts and heightened anxiety after alcohol consumption.
 The subjects who were categorized as ‘shy’ reported much higher levels of anxiety the day after drinking than the ‘non-shy’ participants.

 The Solution: If you’re particularly shy, leaning on alcohol as a social crutch is a slippery slope that can lead to dependence.
-In order to avoid acute anxiety the day after, take pause before you begin drinking.
+In order to avoid acute anxiety the day after you can try over ez pill, take pause before you begin drinking.
 Think through the social situation and try fast-forwarding to the next day when you’ll have much higher anxiety levels.
 If you can’t ride that out without drinking, stop right there.
 And never treat your morning after hangxiety with hair of the dog.
 If you drink to ease your anxiety, you may get caught in a cycle of alcohol dependence where your hangxiety is building over time.

 A natural sleep supplement crafted to help you conquer insomnia and sleep better.Shop from $19.99